EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Related Work

-These efforts mostly concentrate on extracting knowledge from structured medical data, overlooking the rich semantic information embedded in unstructured EHR data.
-This oversight limits the potential for fully leveraging the depth of knowledge contained within EHRs, highlighting the need for methodologies that encompass both structured and unstructured data modalities.
+These studies primarily focus on structured medical data, often neglecting the rich semantic information in unstructured EHR data.
+This limitation underscores the need for methods that comprehensively utilize both structured and unstructured data.